Skip to content

 • eff_noise: General effective noise channel defined by the set of collapse operators eff_noise_opers and their corresponding rates eff_noise_rates.

 • doppler: Local atom detuning due to termal motion of the atoms and Doppler effect with respect to laser frequency.
 Parametrized by the temperature field.
+Can be disabled with the disable_doppler field.

 • amplitude: Gaussian damping due to finite laser waist and laser amplitude fluctuations.
 Parametrized by laser_waist and amp_sigma.